Tasmania Self Drive Holiday – Discover Tasmania

 Get up close with the Tasmanian Devils@Cradle

-This is a unique Tasmanian conservation facility focusing on Tasmania’s three carnivorous marsupials, in particular Tasmanian Devil and the Eastern and Spotted – tail Quoll.
-We were treated to a video documentary and a detailed talk by a passionate park keeper who then lead us out to a guided walk to the Tasmanian Devils enclosure.
+This is a unique Tasmanian conservation facility focusing on Tasmania’s three carnivorous marsupials, in particular, Tasmanian Devil and the Eastern and Spotted-tail Quoll.
+We were treated to a video documentary and a detailed talk by a passionate park keeper who then leads us out to a guided walk to the Tasmanian Devils enclosure.
 Much is touched upon the Tasmanian devils, which are the largest living marsupial carnivore the approximate size of a solid squat dog.

-At the rehabilitation center , the keeper gave a talk on Tasmanian conservation work of the center and some interesting info of the fiery marsupial that is synonymous with Tasmania.
+At the rehabilitation centre, the keeper gave a talk on Tasmanian conservation work of the centre and some interesting info of the fiery marsupial that is synonymous with Tasmania.

 Looks can be deceiving, the Tasmanian devil’s large head and neck allow it to generate among the strongest bites per unit body mass of any existing mammal land predator.

 Spotted quoll, is also known as the the Tiger quoll, With males and females weighing around 3.5 and 1.8 kg, respectively, it is mainland Australia’s largest carnivorous marsupial, and the world’s longest-living carnivorous marsupial (the biggest is the Tasmanian devil)